okiave/100-days-of-code/log.md

 [//]: # ---

 :zap:**Disclaimer**:zap:: I'm using the above format and a mix of spanish/english throughout my log to support my mental state of flow.
 I use moon emojis to track my energy.
+All hours are in AKST (Alaska!!).
 Chido.
 Empezemos.

-**Day 1/100** started on 1st day of 2018.
-All hours are in AKST (Alaska!!)
-I see this **#100daysofcode** journey like biketour my sister and I did a few years ago.[Living nomadically ](http://avephoto.com/stories/#/south-of-here-1/) on a bikes forced us to log our progress and we found our endurance and stamina seemed to correlate with the phases of the moon.
-Over the years I've tested what we learned and began exploring how the relationship between lunar energy might work within a framework of mindfulness practices and cognitive behavioral tweaks.
-I'm am a firm believer that the gravitational pull exerted on earth by the moon can be used as a leverage for productivity/restoration.
+**Day 1/100** of the **#100daysofcode** started on 1st day of 2018.
+I see this journey like the biketour my sister and I did in 2010.
+[Living nomadically ](http://avephoto.com/stories/#/south-of-here-1/) on a bikes forced us to log our progress and journal.
+What we discovered was that our endurance and stamina seemed to correlate with the phases of the moon.
+Over the years I began exploring how the relationship between lunar energy might work within a framework of mindfulness practices and cognitive behavioral tweaks.
+I'm a firm believer that the gravitational pull exerted on earth by the moon can be used as a leverage for productivity and restoration.

 **TL;DR**: Tracking the moon helps me understand how to adapt to stress and challenges on a journey.